 How does spatial intelligence relate to paper writing?
 In traditional paper writing, it doesn’t seem to apply.
 However, spatial thinkers can tailor their paper writing experience to their strengths.
 Instead of writing outlines, they can choose to make an idea map, where each concept connects visually to the next.

 Bodily/kinesthetic learners are adept with using their bodies.
 Athletes and dancers have a high bodily/kinesthetic experience.
 They are able to focus on a physical goal and hone their bodily responses to meet that goal.
-They
+They also tend to li

 Bodily/kinesthetic learners may struggle with paper writing, because it is such a sedentary activity.
 However, why not infuse some of the process with physical activity?
 Instead of sitting still while reading research articles, why not work out and read at the same time?
 It may be helpful to visualize paper writing skills and connect them with physical goals as well.
 Kicking a soccer ball into a goal, hitting a baseball, or making a slam-dunk is akin to writing a clear, focused thesis statement.